abedafnan/Design-Patterns/README.md

 ##### Memento
 Using the Memento design pattern, we can save a snapshot of the state of an object for possible later use.

+##### Chain of Responsibility
+This pattern allows a request to be sent from one object to another, to be handled, making them parts of a chain, without knowing what object will receive and handle that request.

 ### Structural Design Patterns:
 They are design patterns that make the design process easier by identifying a simple way to realize relationships among entities.